saharan/HGSL/README.md

 // var c = [1, 2.0, 3.0, 4.0, 5.0]; // ERROR! cannot convert floats to ints
 ```

-This rule also applies for structures.
+This "expected type" rule also applies for structures.

 ```hx
 var a:{x:Array<Float, 5>, y:UInt} = {